 This paper was developed by the ITU Office for Europe within the framework of the ITU Regional Initiative for Europe on broadband infrastructure, broadcasting and spectrum management.
-It was elaborated by Mr. Julian McNeill, Consultant, ITU Office for Europe under the supervision and direction of Mr. Jaroslaw Ponder, Head of ITU Office for Europe.
-The work feeds into the ITU workstream on broadband infrastructure which, among other, consists of a series of regional events including the ITU-EC TU-EC Regional Conference for Europe on "Broadband Services and Infrastructure Mapping", Warsaw, Poland, 11-12 April 2016, ITU Regional Workshop for Europe on "Mapping of Terrestrial Broadband Infrastructure and Services", Warsaw, Republic of Poland, 2- 3 July 2019, the ITU Regional Seminar for Europe and CIS on broadcasting and spectrum management (1-2 July 2020), the Global Symposium for Regulators 2020 (1-3 September) and the ITU Regional Forum for Europe on 5G strategies, policies and implementation (22-23 October 2020), as well as projects on projects on "ITU Interactive Transmission Maps" and "Supporting Investment Opportunity Mapping Systems in Broadband Infrastructure for South Eastern Europe", and several technical assistance projects with the countries in the region.
+It was elaborated by Mr. Julian McNeill, Consultant at the ITU Office for Europe under the supervision and direction of Mr. Jaroslaw Ponder, Head of ITU Office for Europe.
+The work feeds into the ITU workstream on broadband infrastructure which, among other, consists of delivering a series of regional events including the ITU-EC Regional Conference for Europe on "Broadband Services and Infrastructure Mapping", Warsaw, Poland, 11-12 April 2016, the ITU Regional Workshop for Europe on "Mapping of Terrestrial Broadband Infrastructure and Services", Warsaw, Republic of Poland, 2- 3 July 2019, the ITU Regional Seminar for Europe and CIS on broadcasting and spectrum management (1-2 July 2020), the Global Symposium for Regulators 2020 (1-3 September), the ITU Regional Forum for Europe on 5G Strategies, policies and implementation (22-23 October 2020) and the ITU Regional Regulatory Forum for Europe on Regulation Supporting Digital Transformation (30 November - 1 December 2020), as well as projects on projects on "ITU Interactive Transmission Maps" and "Supporting Investment Opportunity Mapping Systems in Broadband Infrastructure for South Eastern Europe", and several technical assistance projects with the countries in the region.

 The paper was prepared as the background contribution to the ITU Regional Regulatory Forum for Europe on Regulation Supporting Digital Transformation, held on 30 November and 1 December 2020.
-Version 1.1 of this document is a living draft document.
-Following the event, the document will build upon the discussions held and comments received from participants of the ITU Regional Regulatory Forum for Europe and will be submitted for further inputs and comments to the National Regulatory Authorities or administrations in charge of broadband mapping of Albania, Bosnia and Herzegovina, north Macedonia, Montenegro, Serbia, Georgia, Moldova and Ukraine, which are specifically considered in this document.
+The document builds upon the discussions and the comments received from participants of the ITU Regional Regulatory Forum for Europe and has benefitted of the input and review of the Telecommunication Networks and Spectrum Management Division Division (TND) and the Regulatory and Market Environment Division (RME) of the Telecommunication Development Bureau (BDT) In addition, the paper has received input and comments from the following National Regulatory Authorities or Government Ministries in charge of broadband mapping: